 How will payments be made?

 We will notify you once a decision has been made on your application.
-Payments will be by BACS transfer to your nominated bank account by the end of March 2023.
+Payments will be by BACS transfer to your nominated bank account.

 What information will need to be submitted?

 To assess applications, we need details about the applicant, members of their household and the reasons why an application is being made.